Breathing and ventilation

 Non-invasive ventilation (NIV), where a portable machine supports your own breathing by providing extra air flow through a nose or face mask.
 This type of ventilation is more commonly used with MND.

-Invasive ventilation (tracheostomy), where a machine takes over your breathing through a tube inserted into the windpipe through the neck.
-This type of ventilation can require more intensive clinical support.
+Tracheostomy ventilation, where a machine supports your breathing through a tube inserted into the windpipe through the neck.
+Depending on your needs, this type of ventilation may require ongoing clinical support.

 For additional information, see the following information sheets: